 Because of these various forms, it is advisable to focus on one aspect and then add other aspects with time.
 This is one industry with great potential.

 The main things that serve as hindrances in this industry are high-interest rate, lack of electricity, absence of credit, high cost of products and so on.
 Presently, the demand for eggs, broiler meat and chicks remains very high.

 The vision statement of Goody Poultry Farm is to ensure the production of good and nutritious eggs, create employment opportunities and create wealth for investors.

 The mission of this farming business is to build an efficient mechanized poultry farm that is rewarding at the same time.
 We are looking at a successful poultry farm that is highly developed and maintained.

 Goody Poultry farm will as a marketing strategy employ a marketer at full capacity, the marketer will be employed to sell the eggs produced in the farm from one egg depot to another.
-Through this marketing activity, many clientele base will be created.
+Through this marketing activity, many clientele bases will be created.

-To make the marketing easier and more efficient, we will allocate date for all our customers so each customer will have a day when they will be supplied eggs either by picking up the eggs or have it delivered to them at a price.
+To make the marketing easier and more efficient, we will allocate a date for all our customers so each customer will have a day when they will be supplied eggs either by picking up the eggs or have it delivered to them at a price.